Adjustable Jigsaw Guide for Straight Cuts and Crosscuts

 6. Track the progress using sight holes

-Crosscuts with a jigsaw guide
+Crosscuts with a jigsaw crosscut guide

 1. Place the stock below the jigsaw guide